yinyajun/FeatureRazor/README.md

-# PySparkRazor
+# FeatureRazor
-A simple ETL(pySpark backed) tool for generating features for recommendation backed by pySpark.
+A simple ETL(pySpark backed) tool for generating features backed by pySpark.

-ETL jobs was abstracted as several paradigms and each paradigm are executed by operations.
+ETL jobs was abstracted to several paradigms and each paradigm are executed by operations.
 This idea originates from [MeiTuan Tech](https://tech.meituan.com/2016/12/09/feature-pipeline.html).
 They did not open source.

 Following their idea, I implement this ETL tool based on pySpark.